Going through unsettling while settling in Belgium.

 Thankfully, the availability and variety of options weren't a problem, and I found a place I fancy a lot.
 That sorted, I could move to experience the officialdom.

 Back to the quest to obtain the ID: I had to submit the form and my passport, and get my fingerprints taken.
-Then, a smiling policewoman made an unannounced visit to my address, to check whether I really live there.
-When I passed, could go pick up the card.
+Then, a smiling policewoman made an unannounced visit to my address to check whether I really live there.
+When I passed, I could go pick up the ID card.
 At the city hall's counter, the officer requested, "I need to scan your fingerprints to confirm that it is indeed you."
 "Sure," I said and scanned the fingers on my right hand.
 The machine flashed a green light, but the person wasn't convinced: "Okay, they match; now the left hand."
 Haha, as if I looked like I stole that hand but not the other!
 But they were nice and stopped short of asking whether I am a terrorist — something the US immigration officers like to do.
 Now, let's get shopping.

 The city where I live doesn't have a shopping mall.
 This might seem inconvenient at first, but it is a blessing!
-Instead of having to walk in boring corridors to find a shop, I get this:
+Instead of having to walk in dull corridors to find a shop, I get this:

 No elevator music.

-I get fresh air and I get to look at diverse architecture.
+I get fresh air, and I get to look at diverse architecture.
 To me, that is a pleasant outing, not a chore.
-And considering the number of people who hung around on the cloudy winter day when I took this picture, I am not the only one.
+Considering the number of people who hung around on the cloudy winter day when I took this picture, I am not the only one.
+Oh, and I get to try street food where it belongs: on a street.

 After-work chocolate waffle.
 Life is good!

 One of the things I bought here was an EU plug to fix the cable on an appliance I brought from the UK.
-It's been some time since I left Scotland already; but like with the sim card, some changes just take time.
+It's been some time since I left Scotland already; but like with the SIM card, some changes just take time.

 Adapting the past for the future.

 Oh, time.
 Sometimes, it feels like too much is happening over a short period.
-In a blink of an eye, things aren't what they used to be.
+In the blink of an eye, things aren't what they used to be.
 I still remember how I played at playgrounds with a sandpit, and when lucky, a rusted iron jungle gym.
 And look at the playgrounds now!

 Lucky kids these days!
 Seriously, that's better than the living room I had a few years ago!